 If your working for a client, they might already have a research panel.
 Now would be the time to tap directly into that group, and you can skip over the next few paragraphs.

-As stated previously, a survey isn’t going to determine the direction any project should take, but surveys will help you find the right people for the activities that will set ultimately direct your path forward.
+A survey isn’t going to determine the direction any project should take, but surveys will help you find the right people for the activities that will set ultimately direct your path forward.

 One of those activities is competitor testing (ta-da).